nuejs/www/docs/concepts/reactive-islands.md

 ## Defining islands
 Islands are defined in a file with a `.nue` extension.
-Nue- files can contain one or multiple components.
-You author them with the same [HTML- based syntax](../reference/template-syntax.html), as you create your [layout components](../concepts/layout-components.html).
-For example, here is the source code for the feedback component in the intro- video of this page:
+Nue-files can contain one or multiple components.
+You author them with the same [HTML-based syntax](../reference/template-syntax.html), as you create your [layout components](../concepts/layout-components.html).
+For example, here is the source code for the feedback component in the intro-video of this page:

 ```